chaoss/community/CONTRIBUTING.md

 ### Bug report and feature request contributions (issue)

 Bug reports and specific feature requests are best discussed in an issue on the repository they pertain to.
-You can do this by creating a issue and explaining what bug you found in the comment section.
+You can do this by creating an issue and explaining what bug you found in the comment section.
 The conversation moves from there.

 ### Code or document change contributions (GitHub User Interface)